Skip to content

 4. Doing so will open PowerShell as an administrator.

-To open PowerShell as an administrator from CMD using a single line of command, you can execute the following command:
+To open PowerShell as an admin from CMD using a single line of command, you can execute the following command:

 powershell -Command "Start-Process PowerShell -Verb RunAs"